Promenade position: Connection

-The promenade position is a "V" shaped dance position with the man's right hip and the woman's left hip in contact at the point of the "V", and with the man's left side and the woman's right side slightly open.
+The promenade position is a V-shaped dance position with the leader's right hip and the follower's left hip in contact at the point of the "V", and with the leader's left side and the follower's right side slightly open.
 The direction of travel is toward the openside.

-The man and woman stand in front of each other in body contact, slightly offset to the left, with the middle of the woman's front connected to the man's right front.
+The leader and follower stand in front of each other in body contact, slightly offset to the left, with the middle of the follower's front connected to the leader's right front.
 The connection begins at the upper thighs and should continue all of the way up to the middle of the torso.
-The man's left hand holds the woman’s right hand, palm to palm in an upper-hand clasp, with fingers and thumbs closed around partner's hand.
-The man's right hand must rest on the woman’s back, loosely cupped with fingers and thumb together (not spread apart).
-The man's hand connects to her back on her shoulder blade.
+The leader's left hand holds the follower’s right hand, palm to palm in an upper-hand clasp, with fingers and thumbs closed around partner's hand.
+The leader's right hand must rest on the follower’s back, loosely cupped with fingers and thumb together (not spread apart).
+The leader's hand connects to her back on her shoulder blade.
 His wrist should make contact with her underarm at the junction of her arm and body.
 This connection should not change from the basic closed position.
-The woman’s left hand and forearm must be on the man's upper arm.
+The follower’s left hand and forearm must be on the leader's upper arm.
 This connection should also not change from the basic closed position.